LGPD: Learn about the data protection law and how it works in digital marketing

 Personal data

-Any business, regardless of the sector, such as a factory capacitor bank, handles personal data daily.
-Since personal data is any category of information that makes it possible to identify a person, directly or indirectly.
+Any business, regardless of the sector, such as a capacitor bank factory, deals daily with personal data.
+A personal data is any category of information that makes it possible to identify a person, directly or indirectly.

 As an example, we can mention the name, CPF, RG, telephone, home address, date and place of birth or the number of bank cards.